-A good way to explore Clerk's organizations functionality is to check out this demo repo:
+To explore Clerk's Organizations, check out this demo repo: https://github.com/clerk/organizations-demo

-This distinction in member permissions is possible with organization member roles.
+You can establish differentiation among member permissions through organization member roles.
 Roles determine a user's level of access to the organization.
-There are currently two roles; administrators and members.
+There are currently two roles: administrators and members.

-- basic_member- The "basic_member" role is the standard role for a user that is part of the organization.
+basic_member- The standard role for a user that is part of the organization.
 Access to organization resources is limited.
 Basic members cannot manage organizations and organization memberships, but can view information about the organization and other members in it.

 You can use Clerk's organizations feature to provide team grouping and sharing functionality for users of your applications.

-Administrators can then invite other users to join the organization.
+Administrators can invite other users to join the organization.
 An invitation email is sent out, and organization invitations support adding existing users of your application, or new ones.
-They can register once they accept the invitation.
+New users can register once they accept the invitation.

-Administrators can also revoke an invitation for a user that hasn't joined yet, as well as remove a user who's already a member from the organization or change their role.
+Administrators can manage roles, such as revoking an invitation for a user that hasn't joined yet or removing a user who is already a member from the organization.
 When removing organization members or updating their role, there needs to be at least one administrator for the organization at all times.